Sitecore/Sitecore.Pathfinder/README.md

 The SitecorePowerShellExtensions32ForSitecore8.nupkg will be copied to the [DataFolder]/Pathfinder/Available directory.

-Standard Sitecore Packages cannot be used directly as dependencies since Nuget does not understand Sitecore Packages.
+Standard Sitecore Packages cannot be used directly as dependencies since Nuget does not understand Sitecore packages.
 Instead you have to wrap a Sitecore Package in a Nuget package.
 There are different way to do this.

 First of all you can convert the Sitecore Package to a Nuget package using a community tool like this

 * [CreateSitecoreNugetPackage](http://hermanussen.eu/sitecore/wordpress/2013/05/turn----any----sitecore----package----into----a----nuget----package/) by Robin Hermanussen

-Alternatively Pathfinder contains the 'pack-dependencies' task that simply converts all *.zip files in the sitecore.project/packages directory to Nuget packages.
+Alternatively Pathfinder contains the 'pack-dependencies' task that simply converts all *.zip files in the /sitecore.project/packages directory to Nuget packages.
 For each zip file it creates a Nuget package where the zip files is located in the content/packages directory in the .nupkg file.
 Pathfinder understands, that any zip files in the content/packages directory is a Sitecore Package and installs it.